Occupy Minneapolis: OccupyMN

 Minnesota has spawned Occupy movements in other cities.
 Prominent Occupy groups have formed in Saint Paul, Rochester, and Duluth.
 Occupy marches and occupations have taken place in Brainerd, Grand Rapids, Mankato, Fergus Falls, Bemidji, Alexandria, Marshall, Fargo–Moorhead and Northfield.

 The original organizers and creators of Occupy Minneapolis were volunteer collective of individuals that are standing in solidarity with the Occupy Movement and helped work to connect Minnesota with the Global Revolution Movement.
 They stand with the principles of both Occupy Wall Street and our local OccupyMN networks.

-The Occupy Movement is an expansive network of individuals and groups working together to fight for economic justice in the face of rampant criminality on Wall Street and a government controlled by monied interests.
-We, "the 99%", are trying to wrestle government control out the hands of the "1%".
+According to its website, the Occupy Movement is an "expansive network of individuals and groups working together to fight for economic justice in the face of rampant criminality on Wall Street and a government controlled by monied interests".
+The website states that "We, 'the 99%', are trying to wrestle government control out the hands of the '1%'.
 OccupyMN is a people's movement.
 It is leaderless and party-less by design.
 It is not a business, a political party, an advertising campaign or a brand.
-It is not for sale.
+It is not for sale."